The conference

 Interactive exchange between business and science

-Each agenda session ends with a time slot for your personal questions and discussion with the speakers and participants.
+Each programme session ends with a time slot for your personal questions and discussion with the speakers and participants.
 The speakers will be available for discussions during the conference.

-With the accompanying public poster session, scientific content, research results and ideas will be communicated in a direct dialogue.
-The researchers will be at their posters and will be available to answer questions from visitors.
-The integration of the conference into the international Battery Power Conference offers a broad spectrum for encounters and intensive exchange.
+The accompanying public poster session will convey scientific content, research findings and ideas in a direct dialogue.
+The researchers will be at their posters and available to answer visitors’ questions.
+The integration of the conference into the international Battery Power Conference offers a broad spectrum for encounters and intensive dialogue.

-When the topic of bidirectional charging as the future of electric mobility is discussed, the following terms automatically come up:
+If you think about bidirectional charging as the future of electromobility, the following terms automatically come to mind:

 Vehicle to Grid (V2G), Vehicle to Home (V2H), Smart Charging (V1G), and Vehicle-to-Building (V2B) are different operating modes related to (bidirectional) charging.

-For the grid connection of the electric car, charging infrastructure with Combined Charging System (CCS) or CHAdeMO standard is required, the former in combination with the communication protocol ISO 15118-20.
+For the grid connection of the electric car, charging infrastructure with Combined Charging System (CCS) or CHAdeMO standard is required, the former in combination with the ISO 15118-20 communication protocol.

-Using the Open Charge Point Protocol (OCPP) version 2.
-0, back-end operators, aggregators and energy companies can interconnect the individual electric vehicles capable of regenerating power to form virtual power plants and thus contribute to grid stabilisation.
+Using the Open Charge Point Protocol (OCPP) version 2.0, back-end operators, aggregators and energy companies can interconnect the individual electric vehicles capable of feeding energy back into the grid to form virtual power plants and thus contribute to grid stabilisation.

-On the part of the distribution network operators and transmission network operators, there is great interest in opening up the control power market for electric vehicles so that they too can provide control power in the same way as stationary storage facilities.
+Distribution system operators and transmission system operators are very interested in opening up the control reserve market for electric vehicles so that they can also provide control reserve in the same way as stationary storage systems.

-In order to bring these concepts to market maturity, there are still issues to be discussed around battery ageing, regulation, digital resilience and (open) protocols.
+In order to bring these concepts to market maturity, issues relating to battery ageing, regulation, digital resilience and (open) protocols still need to be discussed.

-From an economic and also ecological point of view, it seems extremely attractive to use unused or hardly used and expensive energy storage capacities for grid stabilisation of the electric power grid.
-In this way, the construction of power lines can be partially avoided and, in the best case, periods without wind and solar yields can be bridged.
+From an economic and ecological point of view, it seems extremely attractive to use unused or barely used and expensive energy storage capacities to stabilise the electricity grid.
+The construction of power lines can thus be partially avoided and periods without wind and solar yield can be bridged in the best case.
 The legal framework conditions are important for this.

-The conference will take place parallel to the international Advanced Battery Power conference.
-The English-language keynote lectures as well as the exhibition and poster session are equally accessible to both groups of participants.
+The conference will take place parallel to the international conference Advanced Battery Power.
+The English-language keynote speeches, the exhibition and the poster session are equally accessible to both groups of participants.
 It is even possible to attend the parallel sessions of the other conference.